Riverside Park Water Reclamation Facility

 The Riverside Park facility can handle peak flows up to 150 million gallons a day, and runs that wastewater through a number of processing steps:

-• Secondary: Here, smaller dissolved and suspended particles are separated and removed from the water.
+• Secondary: Here, the smaller organic material is fed by microbes, which are settled out and removed from the water.

 • Disinfection: Then, the water is disinfected before it is released to the River.

-• Solids: Meanwhile, digesters are used to process all removed solids, oils, and suspended particles.
-Finally, processed solids are dewatered and spread on fields where livestock grain is grown.
-We handle about 6,500 tons of this a year.
+• Solids: Meanwhile, digesters are used to digest all removed solids, oils, and suspended particles.
+Finally, processed and stabilized solids are dewatered and applied to agricultural fields where grain is grown.
+We beneficially use about 6,500 dry tons of Biosolids a year.
+The State Environmental Policy Act (SEPA) process identifies and analyzes environmental impacts associated with land application of biosolids.
+View the current SEPA for the City of Spokane's Biosolids program.

 We have made many upgrades to the facility since it was first built in 1958 to keep up with advancing technology, water quality standards, and odor control for surrounding neighbors.